gammasim/simtools/docs/source/developer-guide/pull_requests.md

 - `1234.api.md` for changes to the API
 - `1234.doc.md` for documentation changes
 - `1234.maintenance.md` for maintenance changes
+- `1234.model.md` for changes to the simulation model

 Add these file to the pull request.